-This country-specific Q&A provides an overview to Lending & Secured Finance laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Philippines.

 Do foreign lenders require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?

 Unless the lending activity amounts to doing business in the Philippines, foreign lenders do not require a license to lend or take security in the Philippines.
 However, the lending transaction may require regulatory approval or registration, as the case may be.

 Foreign loans to the public sector require prior approval from the central bank of the Philippines, Bangko Sentral ng Pilipinas (BSP).
 Publicly-guaranteed foreign loans to the private sector require prior BSP approval applied for and secured at least 30 banking days before the target date of execution of the loan agreements and, if to be serviced with foreign exchange resources of the Philippine banking system, BSP registration within six months from utilization of proceeds.
 Foreign loans to the private sector which will be serviced with foreign exchange resources of the Philippine banking system require submission of notice to the BSP within 30 days from signing the loan agreement, and BSP registration within 30 days from drawdown date (for short-term loans) and within six months from utilization of proceeds (for medium- and long-term loans).

 The ability of foreign lenders to hold security over real property in the Philippines is subject to the restriction against a foreign lender/mortgagee acquiring land in the Philippines or taking possession of the mortgaged property during the existence of the mortgage except after the default and for the sole purpose of foreclosure, receivership, enforcement or other proceedings and in no case for a period of more than five years from actual possession.
 Such foreign lenders are also prohibited from bidding or taking part in any sale of such real property in case of foreclosure.